Proryanator/encoder-benchmark/README.md

 Kill the tool at any time by hitting `ctrl-c` in the terminal/console where the tool is running.

-## Permutor-Cli Common Commands/Use Cases
+## Permutor Cli Common Commands and Use Cases

 ### Identifying the best encoder settings for a given resolution, framerate, and bitrate